 Deadline: by December 31, 2013, please submit to the Photo Essay Committee a summary of your proposed essay along with the set of 20-40 images (not more) that you propose to use.

 Also include the proposed music file(s) if you have them, and if not then describe what music you expect to use.

 For more information, please contact any of the Photo Essay Committee members: Stu Mathison (chairman), Tom Field, David Davidson, John Pan, Willem Bier and John Willis.

 Photo Essay Participants - Please Read:

-Photo Essay article on page 14 of the September 2012 issue of The Lens and Eye newsletter.
+Photo Essay article in the September 2013 issue of The Lens and Eye newsletter.